Victoryismine52/mining-syndicate-platform/packages/card-builder/Accessibility_Specialist-Logan_Patel.md

 ## My Story So Far
 - [2025-09-05] Joined the Card Builder crew and audited `App.tsx` and `Editor.tsx` for accessibility.
 Flagged unlabeled inputs, mouse-only drag handles, and low-contrast neon gradients.
 Filed follow-up issues for the team.
+- [2025-09-06] Re-ran the audit and spotted unlabeled select controls, an unlabeled code view textarea, and a missing `role="alert"` on the error banner.
+Logged new follow-up tasks.

 ## What I’m Doing
-I’m sketching accessibility guardrails for the editor while coordinating with teammates on the issues I logged.
-My current focus is turning those audit notes into actionable patterns the whole crew can reuse.
+I’m shepherding fixes for these gaps while sketching accessibility guardrails the editor can reuse.

 ## Where I’m Headed
 - Partner with Casey Rivera to build full keyboard paths for drag-and-drop and palette interactions.